ymkjp/sambaconv.alfredworkflow/README.md

 ## WHAT'S THIS
-Alfred work flow to convert file path from Windows style to Unix style for [Alfred Powerpack](http://www.alfredapp.com/powerpack/) users
+Alfred Workflow to convert file path from Windows style to Unix style for [Powerpack](http://www.alfredapp.com/powerpack/) users

 Before